glecoursera/Getting-and-Cleaning-Data/README.md

 Getting-and-Cleaning-Data
 =========================

-The file run_analysis.R file will take the data downloaded from here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and produce the tidy data set described here following the steps listed here.
+The file `run_analysis.R` will take the data downloaded from here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and produce the tidy data set described here following the steps listed here.
 The load the data into a data.frame use:

 ```R
 load.data(tidy.txt)